mkaganm/sampleproject/README.md

-# Sample Fiber Web Application
+# Sample Fiber API Application

 This is a simple web application built with [Fiber](https://gofiber.io), a web framework for Go.
 The application provides a basic RESTful API to manage users.